 If you don’t have 3 cake pans of the same size, or your oven is too small, you can place the cake batter in one cake pan, bake the cake for more time (until a toothpick comes out clean), the you will cut the cake in three layers after the cake will cool down.

 - always whip the cream into a prepared chilled bowl.
-I usually place my bowl into freezer for about 15 minutes before whip the cream.
+I usually place my bowl into freezer for about 15 minutes before whipping the cream.

-- when you whipped your cream, you can place it in refrigerator for about 20 minutes to chill, so you will frost the cake when the cream will be very chilly again and it won’t collapse.
+- after you’ve whipped your cream, you can place it in refrigerator for about 20 minutes to chill, then you will frost the cake when the cream will be very chilly again and it won’t collapse.